saguirreq76/TorontoDailyShelterOccupancy/README.md

 ### - 2019 was the year with the highest occupancy levels due to an increase in the number of shelters.
 ### - In 2020, there was a significant 262% increase in the unused shelter capacity compared to the previous year.
 ### - The City of Toronto, The Salvation Army of Canada, and COSTI Immigrant Services ranked as the top three organizations with the highest occupancy rates from 2017 to 2020.

+#### If you want to download the dataset you can find it in the following link: https://open.toronto.ca/dataset/daily-shelter-occupancy/%5BDaily%20shelter%20occupancy%202017%5D.csv/